Enable Private Service Connect for your workspace

 - Databricks client on your transit VPC to the Databricks control plane.
 This includes both the web application and REST API access.

-- Databricks compute plane VPC network to the Databricks control plane service.
+- Databricks classic compute plane VPC network to the Databricks control plane service.
 This includes the secure cluster connectivity relay and the workspace connection for the REST API endpoints.

 - Databricks control plane to storage in your projects including the DBFS bucket.

 It’s possible to have a no-firewall architecture to restrict outbound traffic, ideally using an external metastore.
 Outbound traffic to a public library repository is not possible by default, but you can bring your own locally mirrored package repo.
-The following diagram shows a network architecture for a full (front-end and back-end) Private Service Connect deployment with no firewalls:

 Regional service attachments reference